sanagrwl/sanagrwl.github.io/_posts/2019-04-12-sem-verison.md

 The above output is giving you the latest tag that matches `v/*`, number of commits, `2`, since that tag and the current commit, `6031055`, prepended with letter `g`.

 The `sem_version` method simply uses this to create a semantic version, with patch number is just the number of commits.
 The `basename` command simply removes `v/` from the `git describe` output.
 You can also use the commit sha to add metadata to your semantic version.
 Ex: `1.0.2+6031055`.
-Build metadata is ingored when determining precedence anyways.
+Build metadata is ignored when determining precedence anyways.

 <mark>Ensure that you have your very first commit tagged with 'v/' pattern.</mark>